Harrisburg High School ASL Program

 • U.S. Capitol Building

-Tour the stunning Rotunda with its soaring 180-foot dome, view the collection of statues representing every state, and see the historic paintings depicting pivotal moments in our nation's history.
-If Congress is in session, students may witness democracy in action.
+Tour the stunning Rotunda with its soaring 180-foot dome, view the collection of statues representing every state, and see historic paintings depicting pivotal moments in our nation's history.

 • National Archives

-Stand in the presence of America's founding documents - the Declaration of Independence, U.S. Constitution, and Bill of Rights.
-These "Charters of Freedom" are displayed in the spectacular Rotunda, preserved in cases that have protected them for generations.
+Stand in the presence of the Declaration of Independence, U.S. Constitution, and Bill of Rights, preserved in the spectacular Rotunda.

 • Library of Congress & Supreme Court

-Marvel at the ornate Thomas Jefferson Building - one of the most beautiful buildings in America - then cross the street to the Supreme Court, where students learn how the highest court in the land shapes the laws that govern our lives.
+Marvel at the ornate Thomas Jefferson Building, then cross the street to the Supreme Court, where students learn how the highest court in the land shapes the laws that govern our lives.

 • The People's House: A White House Experience